 Default market is normally closed but it opens in times when Takasbank will perform its transactions and this is announced to members through OTAS System.

-For the transactions carried out in the market, the amount calculated by multiplying the rate of 0.02 per ten thousand (0.000002) and the transaction value and the transaction maturity (number of days between start and end dates) is to be collected from each of the parties separately.
+For the transactions carried out in the market, the amount calculated by multiplying the exchange fee rate and the transaction value and the transaction maturity (number of days between start and end dates) is to be collected from each of the parties separately.
 Exchange fee rates by transaction maturity are: